Fourier Plane-Wave Series Expansion for Holographic MIMO Communications: Appendix

 \section{Appendix}

 We aim to provide a discrete approximation of the Fourier plane-wave representation in~\eqref{Fourier_planewave} for a channel observed over a large spatial region of finite extent, as specified in Assumption~1.
-To this end, we follow the same approach exemplified in \cite[App.~IV.A]{PizzoJSAC20} for a 1D time-domain random process and partition the integration region $\mathcal{D}\times \mathcal{D}$ of the 6D spatial random channel $h(\vect{r},\vect{s})$ uniformly with angular sets $\mathcal{S}_s(m_x,m_y)$ and $\mathcal{S}_r(\ell_x,\ell_y)$ (see \cite[Eq.~(61)]{PizzoJSAC20}):
+To this end, we follow the same approach exemplified in \cite[App.~IV.A]{PizzoJSAC20} for a 1D time-domain random process and partition the integration region $\mathcal{D}(\kappa)\times \mathcal{D}(\kappa)$ of $h(\vect{r},\vect{s})$ uniformly with angular sets $\mathcal{W}_S(m_x,m_y)$ and $\mathcal{W}_R(\ell_x,\ell_y)$ (see \cite[Eq.~(61)]{PizzoJSAC20}):